 See "English M.A." (p.
-161).

-racquired major Orcaits 10 110013
+153).

+Required Major Credits - 15 hours

-ENG 600 Introduction n to Graduate Study 3
+ENG 600 Introduction to Graduate Study 3

 One course in Theory 3

-es in British Literature, one one after 1800 6
+Two courses in British Literature, 6

+one before and one after 1800

 One course in American Literature 3

-Required Electi ve Credits - - 15 hours
+Required Elective Credits - 15 hours

-n of two courses must be m ENG 600- level offerings 6
+A minimum of two courses must be selected from ENG 600- level offerings 6